alexshi0000/ARK/README.md

 - Create and realize a platform capable of prediting future migrant flow
 - Better utilize existing infrastructure and resources for aid
 - Empower those who are displaced from their homes
-- Develop a brighter future using technology in areas where traditional infrastructure may fail, but tech exists
+- Develop a brighter future by deploying technologies in areas where traditional infrastructure may fail

 ## How we did it
 React ui/ux with nodejs backend.
 Jupyter notebooks and random forests.
 Yummy tech.